• About

 Nature, A Way Of Life In Chhattisgarh

-Nature is god.
-It's the centuries-old and unshakable belief of the tribals in Chhattisgarh, like elsewhere.
-ABHIJAT SHUKLA tells you why it is different here and how the people have held nature close to their heart - like nowhere else
+ABHIJAT SHUKLA tells you how people in Chhattisgarh have held nature close to their heart - like nowhere else

 August 3, 2021